wenchao-h/rabbitmq_exporter/README.md

 CERTFILE | client-cert.pem | path to client certificate used to verify the exporter's authenticity.
 Will be ignored if the file does not exist
 KEYFILE | client-key.pem | path to private key used with certificate to verify the exporter's authenticity.
 Will be ignored if the file does not exist
 SKIPVERIFY | false | true/0 will ignore certificate errors of the management plugin SKIP_VHOST | ^$ |regex, matching vhost names are not exported.
-First performs INCLUDE_VHOST, then SKIP_VHOST INCLUDE_VHOST | .* | regex vhost filter.
-Only queues in matching vhosts are exported INCLUDE_QUEUES | .* | regex queue filter.
+First performs INCLUDE_VHOST, then SKIP_VHOST.
+Applies to queues and exchanges
+INCLUDE_VHOST | .* | regex vhost filter.
+Only matching vhosts are exported.
+Applies to queues and exchanges INCLUDE_QUEUES | .* | regex queue filter.
 Just matching names are exported SKIP_QUEUES | ^$ |regex, matching queue names are not exported (useful for short-lived rpc queues).
 First performed INCLUDE, after SKIP
 INCLUDE_EXCHANGES | .* | regex exchange filter.
 (Only exchanges in matching vhosts are exported)